netdata/netdata/doc/Performance.md

-# Netdata Performance
+# Performance

-Netdata performance is affected by:
+netdata performance is affected by:

 **Data collection**
 - the number of charts for which data are collected